-But much like your friend’s bone broth addiction, Salazar’s reign as one of the Eastside’s great restaurants was ultimately short-lived.
-There are several reasons why (chef turnover, increased local competition), but the main issue at Salazar is simple - the once-remarkable food has become decidedly average.
+But much like your mild interest in rainbow bagels, Salazar’s reign as one of the Eastside’s great restaurants was ultimately short-lived.
+There are several reasons why (chef turnover, increased local competition), but the main issue at Salazar is simple—the once-remarkable food has become decidedly average.
 But that doesn’t mean you should write the place off completely.

-Whether you’ve been going to Salazar for years or just hearing about it, know the space itself is still great.
+Whether you’ve been going to Salazar for years or you’re just hearing about it, know the space itself is still great.
 In our Salazar review from 2016 (we gave it an 8.9 rating, by the way), we remarked that the desert-like patio and indoor/outdoor bar concept felt objectively different and mentioned that every LA restaurant should use both as blueprints.
 We still feel that way.
 It doesn’t matter if you come here on a quiet Tuesday night or for a boozy Sunday brunch, Salazar’s patio remains one of the best in town.
-It’s not about being well-designed or looking pretty on Instagram (though it’s definitely both of those things), it’s about creating a sense of escapism - as if you’ve left LA for a few hours and didn’t pay airfare to get there.
+And not just because it’s well-designed or looks pretty on Instagram.
+The patio creates a sense of escapism—as if you’ve left LA for a few hours and didn’t pay airfare to get there.
 Salazar still does that better than anyone.
 It’s the food that no longer holds up its end of the bargain.

 Even though the original translucent flour tortillas have been replaced by a thicker, less-revelatory version, ordering a plate of tacos is still a move we endorse.
-Throw in a spicy aguachiles for the table, keep the chips and salsa bowls replenished at all times, and you’ve got the ideal dinner situation at Salazar.
-The larger grilled-meat plates are all fairly mediocre, so skip that section en lieu of another round of palomas or a half-dozen oysters while you stand around the bar flirting with your date.
-Both of those things will serve you better in that scenario, anyway.
+Throw in spicy aguachiles for the table, keep the chips and salsa bowls replenished at all times, and you’ve got the ideal dinner situation at Salazar.
+The larger grilled-meat plates are all fairly mediocre, so skip that section in lieu of another round of palomas or pomegranate guacamole.
+Both of those things will serve you better in this scenario, anyway.